thingsSDK/guides.thingssdk.com/examples/using_wifi.md

   .catch(error => console.error(error))
 ```

 `$ npm run push` and you should see your LED light on!
 Cool, let's use an event listener to turn it off when we lose signal.
 A good place to set up these wifi lifecycle listeners is after we've connected.
-So since we have a nice promise chain running, we'll just do that in the next `then()` block.
+So since we have a nice promise chain running, we can do that in the next `then()` block.

 ```javascript
 // main.js